Stack, Inline: Consumers need to render li elements

-, consumers need to ensure they render children as li
+When setting component to ul or ol on Stack or Inline, consumers need to ensure they render children as li elements.

 MIGRATION GUIDE: